NilsIrl/RustyBot/README.md

 host.
 In the Event API settings on the slack interface, the event `member_joined_channel` needs to be subscribed to, and the request URL needs to be set to that of the bot.

+The environment variable `SLACK_TOKEN` needs to be set to the Oauth token.